 Wastewater Operator Certification Program

-An Operator-In-Training (OIT) is a person who has been issued a certificate by the State Water Resources Control Board, Operator Certification program and who is acquiring qualifying experience at a wastewater treatment plant under the direct supervision of an operator at the same or a higher grade level as the OIT.
+An Operator-In-Training (OIT) is a person who has been issued a certificate by the State Water Resources Control Board, Wastewater Operator Certification Program (WWOCP) and is acquiring qualifying experience at a wastewater treatment plant (WWTP) under the direct supervision of an operator at the same or a higher grade level as the OIT.
+OIT’s must complete one full year of qualifying experience or a minimum of 1,800 hours in wastewater operations to become certified.

 Requirements for Operator-In-Training Certificate

-An applicant for an OIT certificate must meet the educational requirements for the grade for which the applicant is applying.
+- Meet the minimum education requirements.
 Please refer to the Operator Certification Requirements Table for specific path requirements.

-An applicant for a Grade II through Grade V OIT certificate must have passed an examination at that grade level or higher and the applicant’s examination results must not have expired.
+- An applicant for a Grade II through Grade V OIT certificate must have passed an examination at that grade level or higher and the applicant’s examination results must not have expired (examination results are valid for four years based on the date listed on the examination pass letter).

 Application for Operator-In-Training Certification

-- Attach a current duty statement on official letterhead or signed by the CPO; and
+- Attach a current duty statement on the wastewater treatment plants official letterhead or have the duty statement signed by the CPO.

-- A check or money order for the appropriate application fees made payable to the “State Water Resources Control Board” to the address below:
+- Submit a check, money order or online ACH payment* with the appropriate application fee.
+Make check or money order to the “State Water Resources Control Board” to the following address:

 State Water Resources Control Board